 - remind department managers that they are required to properly review expense reports from their employees

 With Alessa, Spark Supplies has created a sustainable compliance environment for its P-card program.

-Now, Spark Supplies can examine 100 per cent of its P-card data and not just samples; include data from HR and Accounts Payable systems for better insight into P-card transactions; increase efficiency by automatically identifying instances of card abuse and misuse and recover funds before it is too late; remediate exceptions and issues within an automatic workflow to ensure all required remediation steps are followed and a history of actions are maintained within the system.
+Now, Spark Supplies can examine 100 percent of its P-card data and not just samples; include data from HR and Accounts Payable systems for better insight into P-card transactions; increase efficiency by automatically identifying instances of card abuse and misuse and recover funds before it is too late; remediate exceptions and issues within an automatic workflow to ensure all required remediation steps are followed and a history of actions is maintained within the system.